Ch 4,5, and 6

 into large areas called biomes.

-Biomes are described by their plant life
+described by their plant life

 because the plants that grow in an area determine